OSGeo/gdal/doc/source/programs/gdal2tiles.rst

 .. note::

-    gdal2tiles is a Python script that needs to be run against Python GDAL binding.
+    gdal2tiles is a Python utility, and is only available if GDAL Python bindings are available.

 MapML options
 +++++++++++++